pair_style kim command¶

 model = name of a KIM model (the KIM ID for models archived in OpenKIM)

 This pair style is a wrapper on the Open Knowledgebase of Interatomic Models (OpenKIM) repository of interatomic potentials to enable their use in LAMMPS scripts.

 The preferred interface for using interatomic models archived in OpenKIM is the kim_commands interface.
 That interface supports both “KIM Portable Models” (PMs) that conform to the KIM API Portable Model Interface (PMI) and can be used by any simulation code that conforms to the KIM API/PMI, and “KIM Simulator Models” that are natively implemented within a single simulation code (like LAMMPS) and can only be used with it.
 The pair_style kim command is limited to KIM PMs.
 It is used by the kim_commands interface as needed.

 Since pair_style kim is called by kim_interactions as needed, is not recommended to be directly used in input scripts.

 The argument model is the name of the KIM PM.
 For potentials archived in OpenKIM this is the extended KIM ID (see kim_commands for details).
 LAMMPS can invoke any KIM PM, however there can be incompatibilities (for example due to unit matching issues).
 In the event of an incompatibility, the code will terminate with an error message.
 Check both the LAMMPS and KIM log files for details.

-Only a single pair_coeff command is used with the kim style which specifies the mapping of LAMMPS atom types to KIM elements.
+Only a single pair_coeff command is used with the kim style, which specifies the mapping of LAMMPS atom types to the species supported by the KIM PM.
 This is done by specifying N additional arguments after the * * in the pair_coeff command, where N is the number of LAMMPS atom types:

 pair_coeff * * Si Si Si C